 It’s important to have someone managing the run schedule and checking everyone is OK, you should also allocate a deputy to cover for sleep breaks.
 It’s not unusual for captains to be walking round with a clipboard and radio making sure everyone knows when to eat, sleep and run.

 Teams start with the main race at 12.00pm, they then carry on running as many laps as they can for 24 hours, each member of the team must complete at least one lap.
 You cannot use runners not registered in your team.
 Always leave the course at the exchange point or you risk the timing system missing you.
 Always enter the course at the exchange point or you risk disqualification.
 You do not have to have someone on the course at all times, teams can take a break and resume later in the race.
-You can opt to start later than 12.00pm if your team would like to avoid the early busy laps.
+People love the excitement of the mass start, but you can also opt to start later than 12.00pm if your team would like to have a quieter start.

 You can take a break anytime you like but always leave/enter the course at the correct point.
 You can carry on and do more than one lap or handover to your partner or team member.
 Only one member of a team must be on the course at any time*.
 Team and solo runners do not have to have be on the route for the whole 24 hours.
 You can take a break and resume the race when you are ready.